facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 `!(pattern_list)` | The pattern matches if the input string cannot be matched with any of the patterns in the `pattern_list`.
 `{}`              | Bash style brace expansions.
 This is applied to patterns before anything else.

 - Slashes are generally treated as normal characters, but on windows they will be normalized: `/` will become `\\`.
+There is no need to explicitly use `\\` in patterns on Windows, but if you do, it will be handled.
+This applies to matching patterns and the file names the patterns are applied to.
-- If case sensitivity is applied on a Windows system, slashes will not be normalized and pattern will be treated as a Linux/Unix path.
+- If case sensitivity is applied on a Windows system, slashes will not be normalized and pattern and file names will be treated as a Linux/Unix path.
 - For `glob` there are additional Windows drive consideration.
 Check out [`glob`](glob#wcmatchglob) for more information.

 ### API